Cross Mound: Squier and Davis: 1848

-Brief History

-"Cross Mound is located, near a tributary of the Scioto River (Cross Mound, 2015).
-The site totals 29-acres and to access the site, visitors must pass over a suspension bridge that was built in 1936 (Cross Mound, 2015).
-This site used to be within Tarlton’s limits until recently, in fact, it is known as called Tarlton Cross Mound (Cross Mound, 2015).
-Today, the site is maintained and owned by the Fairfield County Historical Parks Commission (Cross Mound,2015)."

 Today

-Today, the site is maintained and owned by the Fairfield County Historical Parks Commission.
-The Ohio Historical Society reports that the 20 foot depression in the middle of the cross is 12 inches deep, not 20 inches deep in the middle of it.
-Dr. Greg Little also suggests that the cross itself is four feet high not three feet high as surveyed by Squier and Davis.
+Today, the site is maintained and owned by Fairfield County Parks.
+The Ohio Historical Society reports that the 20-foot depression in the middle of the cross is 12 inches deep, not 20 inches deep in the middle of it.
+Dr. Greg Little also suggests that the cross itself is four feet high, not three feet high as surveyed by Squier and Davis.
 Three small mounds also exist at the site, today.

 The exact age of the site is undetermined.
 They theorize that the site may represent the sun, as crosses were utilized by the Mississippian culture frequently as a sun symbol.
 They also theorize that it was built by the Fort Ancient peoples, but the National Park Service and others suggest that it was built by the Hopewell culture.

-Despite the suggestion of that the Hopewells designed the work, Dr. Jarrod Burks of Ohio Valley Archaeology states "not enough evidence exists to support this claim."
+Despite the suggestion of that the Hopewells designed the work, Dr. Jarrod Burks of Ohio Valley Archaeology states, "not enough evidence exists to support this claim."
 Burks does believe that the site was probably built during the Middle Woodland period.
 Other effigy mounds in the area, Alligator Effigy Mound and Serpent Mound, are both dated after 1,000 AD.
 This dates them as being built by the Fort Ancient peoples, and Burks believes the same might be true for Cross Mound.